 Data should always be the heart of any data visualization.
 Obviously, you cannot have a data visualization without data – and it is imperative that the data is accurate and honest.
-If I had to choose one element of a new data visualization to focus on between its data or design, I would make sure the data is right first every single time.
+If we had to choose one element of a new data visualization to focus on between its data or design, we would make sure the data is right first every single time.

-Now that my disclaimer is out of the way, I’m going to explain how without making some design considerations, your data visualization is doomed to falling short of its full potential.
-Balancing data and design is another tip that I take personally because I often hear criticism from data purists that do not see the value in complementing the data with an appealing design.
-My opinion on the topic stems from Seth Godin’s principle of being remarkable – which means your work is good / unique / interesting enough to cause the audience to make a remark about it.
+Now that our disclaimer is out of the way, we’re going to explain how without making some design considerations, your data visualization is doomed to falling short of its full potential.
+Balancing data and design is another tip that we take personally because we often hear criticism from data purists that do not see the value in complementing the data with an appealing design.
+Our opinion on the topic stems from Seth Godin’s principle of being remarkable – which means your work is good / unique / interesting enough to cause the audience to make a remark about it.
 In today’s age, making a remark means sharing it on social media, or in a corporate setting, it may mean passing your story up the ladder.

 What is the purpose of data visualization?

 Our answer is that the purpose of data visualization is to find and share actionable stories that are based in quantitative evidence.
 To make your insights actionable, this means sharing them with the most relevant, and many times, largest audience possible.
 If you don’t provide your data stories in a well-packaged design, you drastically minimize the chances of your work spreading, and thus, it is consumed and acted on by fewer people.

 To help illustrate, we stripped out most of the design elements in my viz, Your Salary vs. a MLB Player’s Salary.
 In this dashboard, the end user can enter their own salary and compare it to the salary of any Major League Baseball player across several different hitting and pitching statistics.
 The data is extremely fascinating – if not depressing – on its own, but we believe it is the design that helped this become my most shared data visualization on Twitter to date.